talmiller2/slurmcmc/README.md

 This example's plots are generated using [example_mcmc.py](examples/example_mcmc.py).

 We choose the log-probability function as minus the 2d-rosenbrock function, with zero probability assigned outside of the constraint circle.
-The parallel MCMC algorithm via [``emcee``](https://github.com/dfm/emcee).
+The parallel ensemble MCMC algorithm is via [``emcee``](https://github.com/dfm/emcee).

 We pick the initial points to initiate the MCMC chains at random, but a for an expensive black-box query in higher dimension an optimization should be done first, and the initial points chosen around the minima.

+We pick 10 workers times 10,000 iterations.
-Progress of the chains with iterations (without burn-in or thinning):
+Progress of the chains with iterations (after some burn-in):
 ![example_mcmc_chains_progress](examples/pics/example_mcmc_chains_progress.png)

+The relevant diagnostic of the convergence of the MCMC is the Effective Sample Size (ESS), meaning the length of the chain over the autocorrelation time τ (calculated using `emcee`'s `get_autocorr_time` function).
+The ESS is advised in the [emcee docs](https://emcee.readthedocs.io/en/stable/tutorials/autocorr/) to be over 50 for convergence.
+The [Gelman-Rubin statistic](https://pymcmc.readthedocs.io/en/latest/modelchecking.html) is not relevant in this case because the chains are inherently correlated in the algorithm, but it can be a supplamentary diagnostic.
+All the mentioned metrics are shown per parameter in the legend of the figure above.

 2d visualization of the points visited by the algorithm (black) and the points accepted to the MCMC samples set (red):
 ![example_mcmc_2d_visualization](examples/pics/example_mcmc_2d_visualization.png)